microchip-pic-avr-examples/atmega4809-cnano-getting-started-with-freertos-mplab/README.md

 ## Operation

-1. Download the zip file or clone the example to get the source code
+1. Download the zip file or clone the example to get the source code.
+2. Make sure you have the MPLAB® XC8 compiler installed.
-2. Open `ATmega4809FreeRTOSExample.X` in MPLAB
+3. Open `ATmega4809FreeRTOSExample.X` in MPLAB®.
-3. Make sure the kit is selected as the tool to be programmed under project settings
+4. Make sure the kit is selected as the tool to be programmed under project settings.
-4. Press the make and program button to program the device.
+5. Press the make and program button to program the device.
-5. Open data visualizer under to interact with the virtual comport on the devkit
+6. Open data visualizer under to interact with the virtual comport on the devkit.

 ## Conclusion